GherylMahardika/Leaf-Sense-Article-API/README.md

-# Leaf Sense Article API
+# Leaf Sense Article API - Bangkit Capstone Project

 This API provides a service for managing educational articles related to plant care and diseases.
 It supports CRUD operations for articles, allowing users to retrieve, create, update, and delete content efficiently.